padiketeku/EnvMonMod/EMM-Prac-3-Quantify Change in Habitats.md

 ```

-Well, at this you might be keen to know the number of pixels for each matrix.
+Well, at this point you might be keen to know the number of pixels for each matrix.
 Also, you may like to  see the matrix.
 To do this, we would use the frequency histogram tool.

 ```JavaScript
 var changeMatrix_sum_pixels = change_FromTo.reduceRegion({